MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Method

 \textbf{Dual-Stream Context Projection.} To effectively integrate MMCU signals, we propose a modality-specific projection mechanism.
 For each modality $m \in \{v, a\}$, the control sequence $\mathcal{U}_m$ and binary mask $M_m$ are concatenated along the channel dimension:

 where $[\cdot ; \cdot]$ denotes channel-wise concatenation.
-This formulation enables the model to explicitly distinguish reference content from generative constraints via the auxiliary mask channel.
-A modality-specific Context Projector then processes each fused sequence $\mathbf{z}_{in, m}$.
-To ensure the maximum preservation of generative priors, projector weights for latent features are inherited from the original backbone embedders, while mask channel weights are initialized from scratch to accommodate the new modality inputs.
+This formulation lets the model explicitly distinguish reference content from generative constraints via the auxiliary mask channel.
+A modality-specific Context Projector processes each fused sequence $\mathbf{z}_{in, m}$.
+To preserve generative priors, projector weights for latent features are inherited from the original backbone embedders, while mask channel weights are initialized from scratch to accommodate the new modality inputs.

-\textbf{Bypass Transformer Blocks.} To facilitate modality-specific control, we introduce independent visual and acoustic bypass branches comprising Bypass Transformer Blocks, which are strategically interleaved with even-numbered backbone layers.
-To effectively inherit base model capabilities, internal Self-Attention, Text Cross-Attention, and FFN layers are initialized using pre-trained weights.
-Furthermore, we deliberately omit explicit audio-to-video and video-to-audio cross-attention mechanisms within these branches to prioritize specialized intra-modality refinement and maintain high computational efficiency.
+\textbf{Bypass Transformer Blocks.} For modality-specific control, we introduce independent visual and acoustic bypass branches comprising Bypass Transformer Blocks, strategically interleaved with even-numbered backbone layers.
+To inherit base model capabilities, internal Self-Attention, Text Cross-Attention, and FFN layers are initialized using pre-trained weights.
+We deliberately omit explicit audio-to-video and video-to-audio cross-attention mechanisms within these branches to prioritize specialized intra-modality refinement and maintain high computational efficiency.
 At each even-numbered layer $l$, the bypass branch processes context tokens, with the resulting output mapped by a dedicated projection layer to form a contextual hint for residual injection into the main backbone.
-This output projector is zero-initialized to guarantee training stability by preventing initial disturbances to the frozen pre-trained priors.
+This output projector is zero-initialized to ensure training stability by preventing initial disturbances to the frozen pre-trained priors.